 Hi, I’m Dave!

-People are often intimidated by yoga because of aches & pains, concerns with how they look, think they’re not doing it right, wondering if it’s the right thing for them, believe they don’t have the time, etc.
+People are often intimidated by yoga because of those aches & pains, concerns with how they look, think they’re not doing it right, wondering if it’s the right thing for them, believe they don’t have the time, etc.

 I know from my own path that forcing myself to conform to look like those around me and pushing myself way beyond my limits has led to significant back pain and frustration of not fitting in.
 That said,

-The rewards of yoga are real!
+The rewards of yoga therapy and yoga are real!
 I’ve been practicing since 2009.
 I truly believe from this I’ve reduced (in some cases eliminated) my daily medications.
 The aches and pains of maturity have minimized.
 My awareness of my physical body is greatly increased – I’ve learned to listen to what it’s telling me.
 I find peace in the beauty of my surroundings.
 I’m better able to love and be kind to myself and my fellow beings.

 When you’re mobile and physically feeling good, your mind is better able to quiet and focus, giving you the opportunity to find your true self.

-Yoga for a Thriving Mid-Life
+Yoga Therapy for a Thriving Life

 I help people use yoga to increase flexibility, strength, stamina, and their general well-being as they move through mid-life.
 I support them with care in finding their unique postural shape and style, in working with breath to enhance their experience, in gaining body awareness and connecting with themselves, so that they can relieve stress, face their limitations and find inner peace!